Rod Taylor Thoracic Care Center

-Lung cancer is the second most common cancer in men and women with approximately 225,000 new cases diagnosed in the U.S. in 2015.
-However, lung cancer is the most common cause of cancer death for both men and women.
+Lung cancer is the second most common cancer in men and women in the U.S. However, lung cancer is the most common cause of cancer death for both men and women.
 Despite the stigma associated with lung cancer and cigarette smoking, 20% of patients who develop the disease have never smoked in their life, and the disease is becoming more common in women never smokers.

 Understanding the risks associated with lung cancer and being aware of the symptoms in order to aid in detection are important.
 In this helpful guide, we explain lung cancer and how it is detected and treated.